Level 3 & 4 Trauma Hospital Resource Manual

 - Red light running campaigns

 Trauma hospitals must have certain equipment capabilities for all ages of trauma patients.
-See Level 3 Equipment Checklist and Level 4 Equipment Checklist for a checklist that can be used to verify the existence of the minimum required equipment in your facility.
-In order to assist trauma hospitals to care for children more effectively, the Emergency Medical Services for Children Resource Center of Minnesota (MN-EMSC) has recommended the equipment listed in Appendix W: Recommended Pediatric Equipment Capabilities Checklist.
+See Level 3 Equipment Checklist (PDF) and Level 4 Equipment Checklist (PDF) for a checklist that can be used to verify the existence of the minimum required equipment in your facility.
+In order to assist trauma hospitals to care for children more effectively, the Emergency Medical Services for Children Resource Center of Minnesota (MN-EMSC) has recommended the equipment listed in Appendix W: Recommended Pediatric Equipment Capabilities Checklist (MS Word).

 If at any time you have questions about the trauma program and its requirements, contact MDH Trauma Program staff.
 The staff is in place largely to answer your questions, provide you with reference material, consult with your facility regarding trauma hospital designation and assist you with the establishment and development of your trauma program.
 Contact us for: